Solved: Windows 10 slow startup and shutdown after Windows Update

 - Press Windows key + R, type regedit and click ok,

-- Here on middle panel double click on WaitToKillServiceTimeout and set the value between 1000 to 20000 which corresponds the value between 1 to 20 seconds successively.
+- Here on the middle panel double click on WaitToKillServiceTimeout and set the value between 1000 to 20000 which corresponds the value between 1 to 20 seconds successively.

-Note: If you don’t found WaitToKillServiceTimeout then right click on control -> click New > String Value and Name this String as WaitToKillServiceTimeout. then set the value between 1000 to 20000
+Note: If you don’t found WaitToKillServiceTimeout then right-click on control -> click New > String Value and Name this String as WaitToKillServiceTimeout. then set the value between 1000 to 20000

 Close registry editor and restart your PC to apply the changes.

 Did these solutions help fix windows 10 slow startup and shutdown problems?
-Lets us know on comments below.
+Lets us know on the comments below.